-What to Expect at Your First Postpartum Pelvic Floor Physical Therapy Visit
+What to Expect at Your First Postpartum Pelvic Floor Physical Therapy After Childbirth Visit

-Wondering what to expect at your first postpartum pelvic floor physical therapy visit?
+Learn what to expect at your first postpartum PT visit and how pelvic floor therapy supports recovery after childbirth.

-Wondering what to expect at your first postpartum pelvic floor physical therapy visit?
+Learn what to expect at your first postpartum PT visit and how pelvic floor therapy supports recovery after childbirth.

-Your first visit is typically a 60-minute evaluation.
-Before you even arrive, you’ll complete a brief intake form online so your therapist understands your symptoms and goals.
+Your first pelvic floor therapy after childbirth visit is typically a foundational, 60-minute evaluation focusing on discussion, physical movement, and a personalized recovery plan.
+Before you even arrive, you'll complete a brief intake form online so your therapist understands your symptoms and goals.

 When you arrive, you’ll meet privately with a pelvic health specialist in a comfortable treatment room — no open gym spaces or speculums here.
 The first 20 minutes are conversation-based.
 Your therapist will review your health history, birth experience, and current concerns such as leakage, pain, or pressure.